Miden VM Program decoder

 7. Operation batch flags which indicate how many operation groups a given operation batch contains.
 These flags are set only for SPAN and RESPAN operations, and are set to 's otherwise.

-8. Two additional registers (not shown) used primarily for constraint degree reduction.
+8. Two additional registers (not shown) are used primarily for constraint degree reduction.

 Program block hashing